pauroger/data_science_mac_setup/README.md

-# Mac set up for data science projects
+# My mac set up for data science projects

 My stable set-up to be able to have self-contained and reproducible projects.